-If you are in Hurricane Florence’s path, we hope that you’ve taken shelter and are prepared for emergency situations.
+If you are in a Hurricane’s path, we hope that you are prepared to take shelter and have a plan for emergency situations.
 After flooding, clean-up is an obvious next step, and a critical part of that cleaning is final disinfection.
 LightStrike Robots have been used in many outbreak and flooding situations to halt the spread of the microbes that can flourish after floods.

 It’s important to be aware of the types of infections most commonly associated with hurricanes, especially for healthcare workers and families taking shelter in community settings.